-In addition to state water quality standards, the waiver requires that USFS activities be designed and implemented to comply with the USFS Guidance and the USFS WQMP to protect water quality.
-In addition to reducing impacts to water quality, the goals of the USFS Guidance and the USFS WQMP are to maintain a healthy forest ecosystem with habitat that will support populations of native species, particularly those associated with late-successional and old growth forests, identify key watersheds, and evaluate and prioritize watershed restoration needs.
+USFS Guidance is strongly focused on protecting and improving the condition of biological resources in general, but especially of listed specifies, and aquatic, wetland, and riparian habitats.
+In addition to reducing impacts to water quality, the goals of the USFS Guidance are to maintain a healthy forest ecosystem with habitat that will support populations of native species, particularly those associated with late-successional and old growth forests, identify key watersheds, and evaluate and prioritize watershed restoration needs.
+For example, see the provisions of the NWFP and SNFPA discussed on page 11 above.